France Pay Transparency Reporting Law Guide

 Decree 2022-243 sets out the steps that companies are required to take to eliminate pay gaps and improve their score under the Gender Equality Index.

-Where and When to Report?
+Where and when to report?

 Relevant employers must report on the above mentioned requirements as follow:

-Regulatory Filing: Employers are required to file the Gender Equality Index, progress targets and corrective measures and accompanying information to the Ministry of Labor.
+Regulatory filing: Employers are required to file the Gender Equality Index, progress targets and corrective measures and accompanying information to the Ministry of Labor.
 Submission via an online form, accessible on the Index Egapro website.

-External Posting: Publish the Gender Equality Index, progress targets and corrective measures and any accompanying information on the company website.
+External posting: Publish the Gender Equality Index, progress targets and corrective measures and any accompanying information on the company website.
 In the absence of a website, progress objectives and corrective measures are brought to the attention of employees by any means.

-Internal Disclosure: Results must be made available to the Social and Economic Committee (CSE), a representative body for staff in the company, via the Economic and Social Database.
+Internal disclosure: Results must be made available to the Social and Economic Committee (CSE), a representative body for staff in the company, via the Economic and Social Database.

-Deadlines and Cadence: The Gender Equality Index, progress targets, corrective measures, and any accompanying information must be reported annually by March 1st for all relevant employers.
+Deadlines and cadence: The Gender Equality Index, progress targets, corrective measures, and any accompanying information must be reported annually by March 1st for all relevant employers.

 In addition to the The Gender Equality Index compliance requirements, the Rixain Law introduced quotas in management bodies for large organizations.
 Employers with at least 1,000 employees for the third consecutive year must calculate and publish differences in representation between women and men among their senior managers and members of their governing bodies, in addition to their efforts to communicate these findings to the social and economic committee.